-Contributing the electronic landscape of films like “Girl on a Train”, “Fifty Shades of Grey”, “Independence Day: Resurgence”, “How It Ends” as well as the HBO Documentary “Cries from Syria”, Jörg pushes the boundaries of what a synthesizer can do against a lush string arrangement.
+Contributing the electronic landscape of films like “Girl on a Train”, “Fifty Shades of Grey”, “Independence Day: Resurgence”, “How It Ends”, “Army Of Thieves” as well as the HBO Documentary “Cries from Syria”, Jörg pushes the boundaries of what a synthesizer can do against a lush string arrangement.

 Born in Ulm, Germany, he started with piano lessons at a young age before electronic music caught his ear at 9.
 Influenced by artists such as Jean-Michel Jarre and Depeche Mode, he bought his first synthesizer at 15 and has been making cutting-edge music with an electronic flare ever since.